nikogura/nikogura.com/DatabaseDesign.md

 So I chose.
 I come from fintech.
 U.S. Bank.
 Apple Pay.
 Environments where if a transaction says it committed, it *committed*, or somebody's money disappears and regulators start asking uncomfortable questions.
 I laid out CloudNativePG on Kubernetes backed by S3-compatible object storage for WAL archiving — giving you 11 nines of durability on your backups, automated failover, point-in-time recovery, and the ability to restore a cluster from nothing but an S3 bucket and a manifest.
 ACID-compliant.
 Battle-tested.
 Running in production right now under real money.

-The answer he was looking for was Cassandra.
+The answer he was looking for was 'Cassandra'.
 "You'd have a hard time having it NOT be resilient."

 I failed the interview.